LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 To use Emacs (at all, really) you need to know its keybindings.
 Keybindings are important enough that this little bit of information deserves its own section.

-Keybindings can be thought of one or more keyboard shortcut.
+Keybindings can be thought of as one or more keyboard shortcut.
 You may have to type a **series** of things in order to get things to work.
 What's more -- if you mess up, you'll likely have to start again from scratch.

-Keybindings are read right to left using the following notation:
+Keybindings are read left to right using the following notation:

 - The `C-` prefix indicates you need to hold the Control key while you type
 - The `M-` prefix indicates you need to hold the Alt key (formerly Meta key) while you type